qwerty-arun/Lets_learn/README.md

+# 22/10/2024
+## Atomic Habits
+- Commitment Devices are useful tools which make bad habits harder.
+- The key is to change the task such that it requires more work to get out of the good habit than to get started on it.
+If you're motivated to get in shape, pay for gym ahead of time.
+We are increasing the odds that you'll do the right thing in the future by making bad habits hard in the present.
+- Best way to break a bad habit is to make it impractical to do.
+- You can do one-time actions that lock in good habits.
+Nutrition: smaller plates to reduce caloric intake.
+Sleep: Get black curtains, good mattress, remove TV form bedroom.
+- Productivity: Unsubscribe from emails, turn off notifications, aeroplane mode, delete games and media apps, website blockers.
+- Finance: Enroll in automatic savings plan, cut cable service, ask servive providers to lower your bills, set up automatic bill pay.
+- When working in your favor, automation can make your good habits inevitable and bad habits impossible.
+So using tech is most reliable.
 # 21/10/2024
 ## OnShape
 - Setting the right limits for the Rack and Pinion Gear System.
 The axle shouldn't move beyond the pinion length.